kallaway/100-days-of-code/myLog.md

   I am loving all the new things that are ahead of me, and how I can implement them.
 I need to be sure to stay focused.
 As I learn more, and do more, it feels better and easier.
 That, however, does not keep me from finding new things I have to/want to learn.
 I think I need to start repo's for all the things that I am working on, even if it isn't code (because I found MIT Opencourseware).
 I have actually known about it for a while, and watch the video lectures sometimes.
 I think that I want to do a set time of when I do the course and take them in order to completion.
 I have seen about 5 or 6 tracks that I have been meaning to complete.
 I can do it like my old school schedule.
 I think their website has the problem sets available.
   I also want to work on codefights &&|| codewars.
 See?!
 All the things...lol.
 I need to prioritize them.
 I might do a video lecture per day after I finish this app.
 I will start codewars/codefights when I get past the Algorithms section in Freecodecamp.
 I learned my JavaScript from w3schools, and I just started reading Javascript and Jquery by Jon Duckett.
 I will open a repo for my study journal/schedule.
 Maybe I will make it a part of my #100daysofcode mid-R1 or #100daysofcode R2...Oh yes...there will be a round two!!
 Too much to do and learn for there not to be a round-2.
 Lol.

+<h2>Day 8: May 24th 2018 Thursday</h2>
+<strong>Today's Progress**</strong>
+Did more work on the #stripe #nodejs element of back office stuff that I have been working on.
+I'll probably be focused on this for the week.
+I coded the #FrontEnd #UI of the back office.
+I started a Skype Bot Project with Bama for MC Vanilla High on a GitHub Repo &amp; Trello.

+<strong>Thoughts**</strong> I need to create a more readable log format.
+This is getting too long to read.
+Maybe bullet points would be better?
+Hmmm...

 </html>